krishauser/GEMstack/GEMstack/offboard/calibration/README.md

 **3D Alignment Check**:
  1. Use vis() function in scripts to view calibrated LiDAR/camera clouds
- 2. Toggle VIS = True in lidar_to_vehicle.py for ground plane/object visualization
+ 2. Use --vis flag when running lidar_to_vehicle.py for ground plane/object visualization
  3. Use test_transforms.py to visualize lidar point cloud on top of png image.
 Helps verify accuracy of lidar->camera.

 **Projection Validation**: